Gravitational-wave parameter estimation to the Moon and back: massive binaries and the case of GW231123: Results and discussion

 The results of our injection study are reported in Fig.~\ref{fig:corners_231123}.
 In the left panel we focus on the binary's intrinsic parameters, while in the right panel we consider the extrinsic parameters.
 These results allow us to draw some interesting conclusions.

 Despite the modest SNR, the LGWA achieves impressive accuracy in the estimation of the detector-frame chirp mass, doing better than the ET-$\Delta$+CE network (see the top-right inset in the left panel).
 This is because the system spends an extremely large number of cycles in band, $\sim\!10^5$, and the relative uncertainty on ${\cal M}_c$ scales as the inverse of the number of cycles~\cite{Maggiore:2007ulw}.
 The relative standard deviation of the samples $\sigma_{{\cal M}_c}/{\cal M}_c\sim\!3.4\times10^{-5}$ is indeed of the same order of magnitude.
-The difference can be partly understood from the fact that the SNR in each cycle is not the same, and some cycles are at very low SNR, resulting is a broader posterior.
+The difference can be partly understood from the fact that the SNR in each cycle is not the same, and some cycles are at very low SNR, resulting in a broader posterior.

 The binary has an LGWA SNR of 11.9 (much smaller than its LIGO O4 SNR of 22.6), but the spin magnitudes are estimated with comparable accuracy.
 In fact, the spin magnitude accuracy in LGWA is even comparable to the LIGO-Virgo O5 network (with an SNR of 75.8).
 The best accuracy on the spin magnitudes is achieved by 3G detector networks, where the SNR is in the hundreds.
+Concerning the precessing spin parameters, the accuracy achievable in the reconstruction of the spin tilts with LGWA is comparable to that attainable with current instruments, while $\phi_{\rm JL}$ and $\phi_{12}$ remain unconstrained.
+This can again be traced to the low SNR of the source in LGWA, with most of the cycles being too faint to observe the imprint of spin precession.